The Discussions tool is organized by Forums, Topics, and Conversations.

-If desired, enter a description into the text box provided.
+If desired, enter a description into the Short Description field.
 The Short Description field only allows a maximum of 255 characters and does not allow formatting of text.
-This information is displayed to users when they view the Forum tool.
+This information is displayed to users when they view the Discussions tool.

 To provide more detailed instructions about the items in this forum, use the Description area to enter the information.
 This area includes the Rich Text Editor and allows for more advanced formatting options.

 Select the Add attachments button to browse for and select a file.